annotell/public-docs/docs-src/docs/kognic-io/scenes/lidars_with_imu_data.md

 Note that all timestamps (in point clouds and the provided `unix_timestamp_ns`) must be encompassed by the timestamps in the imu data.
 Otherwise, the scene creation will fail.

-IMU data is provided as a list of `IMUData` objects in the root of the input object in the following way:
+IMU data is provided as a list of `IMUData` objects in the root of the  object in the following way:

 ```python